aws-deepracer-community/deepracer-log-guru/docs/mouse_and_keyboard.md

-# Special Mouse and Keyboard Actions
+# Mouse and Keyboard Actions

 ## Zoom In